 This requirement is catered for in Regulation 10 of the Freedom of Access to Information on the Environment Regulations (S.L.
-549.39.
+549.39) and guidelines drafted by MEPA.

 (c) With respect to paragraph 3, measures taken to ensure that environmental information progressively becomes available in electronic databases which are easily accessible to the public through public telecommunications networks;